PostHog/posthog.com/contents/docs/webhooks/discord.md

 1. Navigate to the channel where you want to add the webhook and select the 'Edit Channel' option from left navigation pane.
 1. Select the 'Integrations' option from the left navigation pane.
 1. If you are creating a webhook for the first time, click the "Create Webhook" button.
 If you have other webhooks, click "View Webhooks" and then "New Webhook".
-2. Give the webhook any name you prefer.
+2. Give the webhook a name.
-3. Select the channel where the message should be posted from the drop-down.
+3. Select the channel where the message should be posted from the dropdown.
-4. Click the "Copy Webhook URL" button to copy the webhook URL into the clipboard.
+4. Click the "Copy Webhook URL" button to copy the URL.

 It should look something like this.